Shi

 Shi lists both lunch and dinner hours daily: 11:30 AM–2 PM and 6–9 PM.
 That makes it possible to consider either a midday or evening reservation, depending on the shape of the day.
 Choose the timing that best fits your Taipei itinerary and confirm current availability directly before booking.

-Book Shi for the verified essentials: Japanese cuisine, $$$$ pricing, smart-casual dress, Michelin Plate recognition.
-The available verified details do not establish a specific tasting-menu format, counter setup, signature dish, or beverage program, so those should be confirmed directly with the restaurant before making them the reason to reserve.
+Book Shi for Japanese cuisine, $$$$ pricing, smart-casual dress, Michelin Plate recognition.
+A specific tasting-menu format, counter setup, signature dish, or beverage program are not established, so those should be confirmed directly with the restaurant before making them the reason to reserve.

 Who should choose it over another Taipei Japanese reservation